Glenn Coleman Co-owner and Funeral Director/Embalmer

 Jeremy Roberts Director of Operations and Event Services

 Originally from Terry, MS, Jeremy Roberts has called Oxford home since 2002.
 Jeremy began working with Coleman Funeral Home in November 2015 where he oversees daily operations and events for the company.
 Jeremy helps families create personalized memorial experiences that both honor their loved one and welcome guests into the celebration of life.
 He works with the staff on creating brand consistency for the company, training new staff members, and working with the directors on day-to-day activities and tasks.
 Part of his responsibilities include increasing community relations in both Lafayette and DeSoto counties.
+He is also a notary public for the company.

 Jeremy holds undergraduate degrees in English and hospitality management from The University of Mississippi, and a master’s degree in health and sport science from the University of Memphis.
 He currently teaches first-year and transfer student seminar courses, and study skills courses at The University of Mississippi.
 Prior to joining Coleman, Jeremy was an adjunct instructor of event management for over 4 years.
 He has nearly 20 years of event management experience in organizing fundraisers, weddings, parties, and sports-related events.